A History of the Azores

 with a mountain man, an archangel with a lilt.

-Blue sharks cast wide their jaws for krill, and
+Blue sharks cast their jaws wide for krill, and

 whatever truth there is in keeping an eye on

-Somalia, right here, in Providence, is lost
+Somalia, right here, in Providence (R.I.) is lost

 Narragansett Indians.
-Politics and poetry--
+Politics and eremology,

 uneasy bedfellows, like Queequeg-Ishmael